ManojScripts-dot/ManojScripts-dot/README.md

 # 💫 About Me:
 Hello!
-I'm a passionate Frontend Web Developer dedicated to crafting clean, responsive, and intuitive web interfaces.
+I'm a passionate Frontend Developer dedicated to crafting clean, responsive, and intuitive web interfaces.
 With a solid foundation in modern technologies and frameworks, I specialize in building scalable, high-performance front-end solutions that deliver exceptional user experiences.

 Driven by curiosity and a commitment to continuous improvement, I constantly explore new tools and best practices to stay ahead in the ever-evolving world of web development.
 Beyond the screen, I find inspiration through gaming and reading—activities that fuel my creativity and problem-solving mindset.